tobyhodges/fair-research-software/episodes/08-code-correctness.md

     to help identify what went wrong.

 ::: challenge

-## Interpreting pytest output
+### Interpreting pytest output

-A colleague has asked you to conduct a pre-publication review of their code `Spacetravel` which analyses time spent in space by various individual astronauts.
+A colleague has asked you to conduct a pre-publication review of their "spacetravel" code which analyses time spent in space by various individual astronauts.

+You tested their code using `pytest`, and got some output.
-Inspect the pytest output provided and answer the questions below.
+Inspect the `pytest` output provided and answer the questions below.

-### pytest output for `Spacetravel`
+#### `pytest` output for "spacetravel" code

 ``` output
 ============================================================ test session starts